instadeepai/jumanji/docs/environments/sudoku.md

 ## Action
-The action space is a `MultiDiscreteArray` of integer values representing coordinates of the square to explore and the digits to write in the cell, e.g. `[3, 6, 8]` for writing the digit `9` the cell located on the third row and sixth column.
+The action space is a `MultiDiscreteArray` of integer values representing coordinates of the square to explore and the digits to write in the cell, e.g. `[3, 6, 8]` for writing the digit `9` in the cell located on the fourth row and seventh column.

 ## Reward
 The reward is `1` at the end of the episode if the board is correctly solved, and `0` in every other case.

+## Termination
+An episode terminates where there is no more legal actions available, this could happen if the board is solved or if the agent finds himself in a dead-end.

 ## Registered Versions 📖
 - `Sudoku-v0`, the classic [game](https://en.wikipedia.org/wiki/Sudoku) on